JSMarsh813/Reference/projects/ppt/tpn-dev-journal-15.md

 ---

-Nothing like making changes to your local file and getting annoyed/wondering why it isn't showing on the live site 😂took me a minute to realize 🙈
+Nothing like making changes to your local file and getting annoyed/wondering why it isn't showing on the live site 😂 it took me a minute to realize 🙈

 Covid brain is real!